TheHitMan7/SafetyNet-Patch/docs/details.md

-# How does Universal SafetyNet Fix work?
+# How does SafetyNet Patch work?

 Since January 12, 2021, Google Play Services opportunistically uses hardware-backed attestation to improve SafetyNet integrity.
 It also enforces usage based on the device model name since September 2, 2021.